 January 18-10, 2020

-Kathy Quigley! is a graduate from Texas A&M University where she was awarded M.Ed.
+Kathy Quigley! is a graduate of Texas A&M University where she was awarded M.Ed.
 Curriculum and Instruction, BS Kinesiology: Dance Science, and BA Mathematics degrees.
 Ms. Quigley teaches Algebra 1 at Mesquite High School, her alma mater.
 Outside of the classroom, she assists with the MHS Dance Company, Skeeter Frequency Hip-Hop Crew, and Dynamic Storm Step Team.
-Currently, Ms. Quigley is a member of 8&1 Dance Company, a Dallas based jazz-contemporary company directed by Jill S. Rucci.
+Currently, Ms. Quigley is a member of 8&1 Dance Company, a Dallas-based jazz-contemporary company directed by Jill S. Rucci.
 She has also trained at Gibney Dance in New York City.
 Ms. Quigley has danced with Schooling Talent, The Hive, Millennium Dance Dallas Crew, Brazos Dance Collective, Texas A&M University Dance Program, Fade to Black Dance Ensemble, Mesquite High School Dance Company, and Fantasia Dance Company.
 She has performed works from Jill S. Rucci, Kyra McCarty, Ashley “LA” Ragsdale, Zebretta “Miz.
 Z” Johnson, Kenneth “KB” Busby, Christine Bergeron, Carisa Armstrong, Evelyn Joy Hoelscher, Jane Weiner, Angelie Melzer, and Andy Vaca, among others.
 Her own choreographic work has been presented in many concerts, most notably: Playtime at the ACDFA Informal Concert Series in 2013, the collaborative work Counsel at TAPHERD in 2012, River Harmonies at ADCFA in 2014, and 2:42am at the ACDA Gala in 2015.
 Ms. Quigley enjoys solving math problems, petting doggos, playing Dungeons and Dragons, chips and salsa, and karaoke.

 October 7-9, 2019